ergoego/mac-setup-script/README.md

 script:
 iCloud documents/screen shots created and set as screen shot save directory: defaults write com.apple.screencapture location
-enable macOS startup sound (did they re enable this by default in Big Sur?) change macOS system preference to disable double spacebar after char auto-insertion of periods.
+change macOS system preference to disable double spacebar after char auto-insertion of periods.
 System Preferences > Keyboard, then select the Text tab, how to do in command line? the screen shot dir change should be similar i would think.
 install zsh
 make zsh default shell